-Missouri Residents and Active Military receive tuition discounted at the Missouri in-state tuition rate.
+Missouri Residents and Active Military in the Washington, D.C. metro area receive tuition discounted at the Missouri in-state tuition rate.

-Course Fees per 3 credit hour course: $600
+Supplemental Course Fee per 3 credit hour course:

 Scholarships and financial aid